SeanMcP/seanmcp.com/src/articles/attempting-divtober-2023.md

 description:
   "#divtober seems like a fun alternative to Hacktoberfest for October"
 tags:
+  - Articles
   - CSS
   - divtober
   - HTML
 date: 2023-10-10T09:17-0400
 verse: Mark 6:41
 ---